MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 ## Known limitations during preview

-- You need to have a Power BI premium capacity, Fabric premium capacity, or trial capacity.
+- You must have a Power BI premium capacity, Fabric premium capacity, or trial capacity.
 Power BI premium per user capacity isn't sufficient.
 - Don't delete any Fabric artifacts such as Lakehouse, SQL endpoint, etc. during the preview.
 - Depending on the size of the data, initial sync may take 30 minutes or more.
 In the case of large tables, initial sync may take longer before you can consume data in Fabric.
 - After the initial sync, data changes in tables will be reflected in Fabric up to 24 hours later.